bzeng68/learn-security-examples/spoofing/spoofing.md

 ## For you to answer

 1. Briefly explain the spoofing vulnerability in **insecure.ts**.
+Spoofing vulnerability is when attackers are able to identify as other people using their data in order to gain unauthorized access.
+Due to lack of HttpOnly and SameSite attributes for the cookies used in sessions in insecure.ts, the file is vulnerable to these types of attacks as attributes for the cookies provided by the session are not restrictive enough.

 2. Briefly explain different ways in which vulnerability can be exploited.
+This spoofing vulnerability can be exploited by either session hijacking or CSRF.
+Session hijacking refers to obtaining the cookies for a session and using the cookies to identify as a user to perform unauthorized requests.
+This can be done in insecure.ts by creating a link that has JavaScript in it, which runs and logs the cookie data of the user once they have clicked on the link.
+Meanwhile, CSRF refers to cross-site request forgery, which can be done in insecure.ts by creating a form that is automatically submitted once a user loads the site.
+This form sends a request to the server as the user who loaded the malicious site, allowing them to use their cookie in the request.

 3. Briefly explain why **secure.ts** does not have the spoofing vulnerability in **insecure.ts**.
+Secure.ts does not have the spoofing vulnerability in insecure.ts because it uses the HttpOnly and SameSite attributes of session cookies such that it prevents access of cookies from anything besides HTTP requests/responses and prevents cookies from being used in requests that do not originate from the site that had provided the cookies initially.